entando/entando-docs/vuepress/docs/v6.2/tutorials/backend-developers/build-and-deploy.md

 ---
+sidebarDepth: 2
 redirectFrom: /next/tutorials/ecr/tutorials/from-blueprint-to-de.html
 ---

-## Build and Deploy an Entando Bundle
+# Build and Deploy an Entando Bundle
-This section will walk you through building a docker image from your microservice, creating your Entando bundle, checking your bundle into git, and deploying it to the Entando Component Repository.
+This page will walk you through building a docker image from your microservice, creating your Entando bundle, checking your bundle into git, and deploying it to the Entando Component Repository.

 If you haven't run the generator yet head to the tutorial on running the [Entando Component Generator](./generate-microservices-and-micro-frontends.md) first and you'll be at the starting point for this one.